Skip to main content

 The study uses a self-assessment tool developed by IDB Invest that integrates and analyzes key dimensions, including board structure, management, succession, controls, transparency, and sustainability, and adopts global standards as a reference.

-Infographic titled ‘Main Findings of the NBFIs Study’ showing three columns with star ratings.
-Strengths (three stars): Ownership Structure 77% and Ethics and Compliance Culture 68%.
-Intermediate Areas (two stars): Controls 54%, Transparency 51%, and Board of Directors 51%.
-Critical Vulnerabilities (one star): Management 38% and Sustainability 32%.
+Infographic titled ‘Main Findings of the NBFIs Study’ showing three columns.
+Strengths (three stars) include Ownership Structure at 77% and Ethics and Compliance Culture at 68%.
+Intermediate Areas (two stars) include Controls at 54%, Transparency at 51%, and Board of Directors at 51%.
+Critical Vulnerabilities (one star) include Management at 38% and Sustainability at 32%.

 The study shows that most participating NBFIs maintain formal management structures.
 However, fewer than 30% include independent board members, and only one in three has established clear processes for senior management succession.